Police station gunman guilty of murdering Met sergeant Matt Ratana in custody cell

 Speaking in her first press conference outside Northampton Crown Court, Ms Bushby described him as her “gentle giant” and said “he will never be forgotten”.

 She said: “Today is about justice for Matt.
-His life was taken too soon in the line of duty doing a job that he loved – a cruel end to a lifetime of service and dedication protecting others.”

-“Whilst the court case has concluded, the constant feeling of grief and loss continues.
+His life was taken too soon in the line of duty doing a job that he loved – a cruel end to a lifetime of service and dedication protecting others.
+Whilst the court case has concluded, the constant feeling of grief and loss continues.

 “My love for Matt, my gentle giant, will never end.
 He will never be forgotten.”

+“The men and women in policing daily stepping forward into uncertainty and risk are truly remarkable and deserve our admiration.
+The officers and staff on duty the night Matt was murdered show just those attributes.

+“Without their courage, I believe that more lives would certainly have been lost.
+I’m immensely proud of their professionalism and their bravery.
+They have my enduring admiration and my full support.”

-The Mayor of London, Sadiq Khan, said: “My heart goes out to Sergeant Matt Ratana’s loved ones, friends and the entire Metropolitan Police Service, who will be remembering Matt at this extremely difficult time.
+The mayor of London, Sadiq Khan, said: “My heart goes out to Sergeant Matt Ratana’s loved ones, friends and the entire Metropolitan Police Service, who will be remembering Matt at this extremely difficult time.

 “Matt was a heroic officer who paid the ultimate price for helping to keep Londoners safe.
 I welcome today’s verdict and support the full force of the law against those who seek to harm any of our courageous emergency services.
 He epitomised the very best of London and will never be forgotten.